 The Ancient Woodland Inventory 2021 indicates that there are around 95,000ha of Ancient Woodland in Wales (4.6% of total land area) 30 .
 There is approximately 3375 ha of Ancient Woodland intersecting the plan area 31 .
 Throughout the UK, huge areas of ancient woodland remain in critical or threatened condition with restoration progress being slow through plantation on ancient woodlands sites (PAWS) being on private land.
 In 2012 the condition of the entire c.
 19,500ha of ancient woodland on the Public Forest Estate in Wales was assessed using a combination of field-based sampling and desk-based analyses of both threats and ecological potential.
 Of this, 34% was considered secure, 36% threatened and 30% critical (pers. comm.
 Natural Resources Wales, 2020).
 Approximately 3,250ha of PAWS consisted of larch, the majority of which will have been, or will be, felled in the future due to infection with the pathogen Phytophthora ramorum.
 Natural Resources Wales intends to carry out a full repeat ancient woodland condition assessment in 2025.
 This will be the first opportunity to fully assess trends against the 2011/12 ancient woodland baseline survey.
-32 Biodiversity & Ecosystems: Priority Habitats UK BAP (Biodiversity Action Plan) priority habitats cover a wide range of semi-natural habitat types and were those that were identified as being the most threatened and requiring conservation action due to their decline, rarity and importance.
-The list contains 65 priority habitats, which span terrestrial, freshwater, and marine environments.
+32 Biodiversity & Ecosystems: Priority Habitats UK BAP (Biodiversity Action Plan) priority habitats cover a wide range of semi-nather most threatened and requiring conservation action due to their decline, rarity span terrestrial, freshwater, and marine environments.
 33 There are 55 priority habitats identified in Wales under the Environment (Wales) Act 2016.
 34 There are 14 priority habitats identified within the plan area; Marah Fritillary Habitat, Blanket Bog, Lowland Dry Acid Grassland, Lowland Meadows, Lowland Fens and Reedbeds, Lowland Heathland, Open Mosaic Habitat on Previously